|

 -

-question the other parties and witnesses.
-Before the end of the hearing, the
+permitted to question the other parties and witnesses.
+Before the end of the

-Referee will give you an opportunity to add anything you feel is important
+hearing, the Referee will give you an opportunity to add anything you feel

 The Referee will mail a written decision to you, your